-When Mike isn't in Richmond in session in the House of Delegates, he is a criminal prosecutor and resident of Newport News.
+When Mike isn't in Richmond in session in the House of Delegates, he is an Assistant Commonwealth's Attorney for the City of Hampton and resident of Newport News.
 He came to the Peninsula as a 17-year-old college freshman at Christopher Newport University and loved the city so much he wanted to raise his family here, so he returned after earning his law degree from The Catholic University.
-Mike and his wife Laura have three children and live in Kiln Creek.
-The Mullin family are active long-time members of Our Lady of Mt.
-Carmel Catholic Church in Newport News.

 Mike is a Certified Gang Investigator by the Virginia Gang Investigator's Association and volunteers his time to stop gang violence in our communities.
 He is a graduate of the Sorensen Institute of Political Leadership and a member of the Christopher Newport University Alumni Society.

 Mike supports transparency and will serve with integrity.
 His personal, gift, and campaign finance disclosures can be found here.